What are some of the beauty-related things you do in the winter (or especially do in the winter)? Here are a few things that I do…

 Treat Your Eyes

-If your eyes tend to get dry, they may be especially dry in the winter — drops can go a long way to helping your eyes stay comfortable and avoiding dry, itchy, red eyes.
+If your eyes tend to get dry, they may be especially dry in the winter.
+Drops can go a long way toward helping your eyes stay comfortable and avoiding dry, itchy, red eyes.

 I have Very Dry eyes, so I tend to like this overnight gel — but a warning that you do wake up with slightly crusty eyes!
 (Ooh, I haven’t tried their Extra Dry Eye drops.)
 They do have regular dry eye drops, though; readers have also sung the praises of Systane.